amolrv/amolrv.github.io/_posts/2020-01-27-introduction-to-http4.md

 ## Routing and composition

-http4k provides some high level functions which helps to compose application which handles each request differently depending upon url, method etc. These functions accepts multiple httpHandlers and return one handler which is composed of them.
+http4k provides some high level functions which helps to compose application which handles each request differently depending upon url, method etc.
+These functions accepts multiple httpHandlers and return composed handler.

 ```kotlin
 val app : HttpHandler = routes(